-- 199 Given a particular relying party, a value (the unique ID and scope together) MUST be bound to only one - 200 subject, but the same unique ID given a different scope may refer to the same or (far more likely) a - different subject.
-The same value provided to different relying parties MAY refer to different subjects, and - 202 indeed that is the primary distinguishing characteristic of this identifier Attribute. - 203 The relationship between an asserting party and a scope is an arbitrary one and does not reflect any - assumed relationship between a scope in the form of a domain name and a domain found in a given - SAML entity identifier.
-This indirect relalationship is formally expressible in SAML metadata via the - 206 extension defined in Section 3.5.2. - 207 A value MUST NOT be assigned to more than a single subject over its lifetime of use under any - 208 circumstances.
-The unique ID should therefore be constructed in a fashion that reduces the probability of - 209 non-technical or political considerations leading to a violation of this requirement, and any such violation - 210 should be treated as a potential security risk to the relying parties to which the value may have been - 211 given. - The value MUST NOT be mappable by a relying party into a non-pairwise identifier for the subject - 213 through ordinary effort.
-This precludes the degenerate case of providing a non-pairwise value to all - 214 relying parties for a given subject.
+- 199 Given a particular relying party, a value (the unique ID and scope together) MUST be bound to only one - 200 subject, but the same unique ID given a different scope may refer to the same or (far more likely) a - 201 different subject.
+The same value provided to different relying parties MAY refer to different subjects, and - indeed that is the primary distinguishing characteristic of this identifier Attribute. - The relationship between an asserting party and a scope is an arbitrary one and does not reflect any - assumed relationship between a scope in the form of a domain name and a domain found in a given - 205 SAML entity identifier.
+This indirect relationship is formally expressible in SAML metadata via the - 206 extension defined in Section 3.5.2. - 207 A value MUST NOT be assigned to more than a single subject over its lifetime of use under any - 208 circumstances.
+The unique ID should therefore be constructed in a fashion that reduces the probability of - 209 non-technical or political considerations leading to a violation of this requirement, and any such violation - should be treated as a potential security risk to the relying parties to which the value may have been given. - 211 The value MUST NOT be mappable by a relying party into a non-pairwise identifier for the subject through - 212 ordinary effort.
+This precludes the degenerate case of providing a non-pairwise value to all relying parties - 213 for a given subject.

-- 215 Relying parties should not treat this identifier as an email address for the subject as it is unlikely (though - 216 not precluded) for it to be valid for that purpose.
-Most organizations will find that existing email address - values will not serve well as values for this Attribute. - The unique ID should not change as a result of a change to any other data associated with the subject - 219 (e.g., name, email address, age, organizational role). - 220 Assuming a particular scope, a given subject MUST be identified with a different, though consistent, - 221 unique ID for each relying party to which a value is provided; however, the relationship between relying - 222 parties and SAML entities is not defined by this profile and is interpreted from the perspective of the - 223 asserting party.
-For example, in the context of the SAML Web Browser SSO profile [SAMLProf] it would - 224 be typical for an Identity Provider to base its notion of a relying party boundary on a single Service - 225 Provider's entity identifier, but that is not specifically required by this profile.
-The boundary MAY be larger - 226 or even smaller, at the Identity Provider's discretion or as addressed by additional profiles. - 227 While it will be common in many deployments to limit values with a given scope to a single asserting - 228 party, this is ultimately left to the discretion of the relying party and the use case.
-It is unspecified by this - 229 profile whether a given value provided by two or more asserting parties correspond to the same subject. - 230 This would depend on out of band arrangements made between the parties.
-But, in such cases, the - "standard" subject identifier defined in Section 3.3 is likely to be a much better choice.
+- 214 Relying parties should not treat this identifier as an email address for the subject as it is unlikely (though - 215 not precluded) for it to be valid for that purpose.
+Most organizations will find that existing email address - values will not serve well as values for this Attribute. - 217 The unique ID should not change as a result of a change to any other data associated with the subject - 218 (e.g., name, email address, age, organizational role). - Assuming a particular scope, a given subject MUST be identified with a different, though consistent, - unique ID for each relying party to which a value is provided; however, the relationship between relying - 221 parties and SAML entities is not defined by this profile and is interpreted from the perspective of the - asserting party.
+For example, in the context of the SAML Web Browser SSO profile [SAMLProf] it would - 223 be typical for an Identity Provider to base its notion of a relying party boundary on a single Service - 224 Provider's entity identifier, but that is not specifically required by this profile.
+The boundary MAY be larger - 225 or even smaller, at the Identity Provider's discretion or as addressed by additional profiles. - While it will be common in many deployments to limit values with a given scope to a single asserting party, - this is ultimately left to the discretion of the relying party and the use case.
+It is unspecified by this profile - 228 whether a given value provided by two or more asserting parties correspond to the same subject.
+This - would depend on out of band arrangements made between the parties.
+If you want a relying party to - 230 understand that two or more asserting parties are referring to the same subject, using the general- - 231 purpose subject identifier defined in Section 3.3 is likely to be a much better choice.